 Sales Pipeline stages examples and explanation

 Bid request: After a period of schmoozing and encouragement, the customer strengthens their resolve and commits to becoming serious about moving forward - they have finalised a requirements specification (hopefully with your help) and request a proposal.
 Game on.
 The key test is clear; the customer is calling for proposals.
 If your sales team are really good and your value proposition is compelling, you may be the only bidder.
 Identifying potential customers before they start thinking about calling for tenders, and engaging in relationship building is sales best practice.
 Old B2B sales saying: "If the first time you hear about the customer is when they call for bids; you've already lost."

 Bid submitted: After the bid team has slaved over the bid and in the last few days, worked through the night, the bid is submitted.
 Now you wait.
 During this time some clarification on details may be requested (a good sign).
 The art is to find some reason to make contact with the customer during bid evaluation to see if they have misunderstood anything or don't like your offer.
 A skilled sales person would persuade the customer to give your firm the opportunity to fine tune the offer.
 This checking process is called "sitting on the bid".
 Of course, many procurement processes strictly forbid any unsolicited contact after the bids have closed.
 But don't always assume this is the case.

 Contract negotiation: In solution selling (again, depending on the value of the project) the customer will normally enter into contract negotiations with the vendors that have put forward the most attractive bids.
 Sometimes they are only negotiating with you.
 A particularly annoying practice taught in engineering procurement 101 is to ask bidders to segment their price into blocks of work.
 After receiving bids, the buyer then releases a bench-mark table showing which blocks your bid price is higher than the mean and inviting you to resubmit.
 They don't offer you the same opportunity for blocks of work where you are lower.
 I hate that.

 Sales order: All going well, you will receive a sales order.

 The fundamental concept is that the average time to progress an opportunity from first being identified to eventually resulting in a sales order takes an average length of time.
 This is referred to as a sales cycle.
 The sales cycle will vary depending on the industry and project size.
-For example the average sales cycle for a ship building project might be 2 to 3 years.
-For a software development project it might be 6 months.
+For example, the average sales cycle for a shipbuilding project might be 2 to 3 years.
+For a software development project, it might be 6 months.

 Once the average sales cycle is established firms know how to read their sales pipeline.
 If sales orders are looking a bit skinny the first question is going to be "what's coming down the pipeline?" if the answer is "not much " they know that intensive sales work may not result in immediate orders because the opportunity has to get through the pipeline.